tchajed/sys-verif-fa25/docs/notes/program-proofs/integers.md

 Reasoning about integers is always done via their mathematical representation as a `Z`, a signed integer.

-- `uint.Z : w64 → Z` gives the abstract value of a concrete integer.
+- `uint.Z : w64 → Z` gives the abstract value of a concrete integer as an unsigned integer.
+- `sint.Z : w64 → Z` gives the abstract value of a concrete integer as an signed integer.
 - `W64 : Z → w64` converts an abstract value to a concrete integer.
 This ends up taking the value mod $2^{64}$ since w64 is bounded.
+Signed integers are represented using two's complement.
 - `uint.nat : w64 → nat` is a shorthand for `fun x => Z.of_nat (uint.Z x)`, for cases where you need to use a `nat`.
 This happens often because the list functions all require `nat` and not `Z`.
 (I hope to eventually fix this in a future version of GooseLang.)
+- `sint.nat : w64 → nat` is similarly `fun x => Z.of_nat (sint.Z x)` (but note this somewhat unintuitively takes the absolute value for negative numbers).

 ## word tactic

-The `word` tactic is an extension of `lia` that will help you prove goals involving words and `uint.Z`, including handling overflow reasoning.
+The `word` tactic will help you prove goals involving words, `uint.Z`, and `sint.Z`, including handling overflow reasoning.
+It is a wrapper around Rocq's `lia` tactic, a powerful automation engine for integer arithmetic.

 The word tactic, among other things, uses lemmas like `word.unsigned_add` and `word.unsigned_mul` to reason about the value of `uint.Z (word.add x y)` and `uint.Z (word.mul x y)`.
-In some cases you may want to `rewrite` with those lemmas directly, especially if you want to do something unusual with overflow, or if `word` isn't able to prove that overflow doesn't occur.
+In some cases you will need to `rewrite` with those lemmas directly, especially if you want to do something unusual with overflow, or if `word` isn't able to prove that overflow doesn't occur.

 ## An example specification